369th Croatian Reinforced Infantry Regiment

 The 369th (Croatian) Reinforced Infantry Regiment (Verstärktes (kroatisches) Infanterie-Regiment 369, 369. pojačana pješačka pukovnija) was a regiment of the German Army raised to fight on the Eastern Front during World War II.
-The regiment was formed in July 1941 by Croatian volunteers from the Independent State of Croatia (NDH), including a Bosnian Muslim battalion.
+The regiment was formed in July 1941 by Croatian volunteers from the Independent State of Croatia (NDH), including a Bosniak battalion.
 It was commonly referred to as the Croatian Legion (Hrvatska Legija).
 The troops swore a joint oath of allegiance to the Führer (leader of Germany, Adolf Hitler), the Poglavnik (leader of Croatia, Ante Pavelić), the German Reich (Nazi Germany) as well as to the NDH.
 The unit was sent to the Russian front, where it was attached to the 100th Jäger Division.
 On 31 January 1943, the 800 remaining Croatian legionaries, led by the unit's commander Marko Mesić, surrendered to the Soviet Red Army.

 Background

 On 10 April 1941, the Independent State of Croatia (NDH, Croatian: Nezavisna Država Hrvatska) was created as a puppet state aligned with the occupying Germans.
 The Ustaše-led government of the NDH, which followed fascist policies, sought military and diplomatic assistance from Germany due to concerns over Italian territorial ambitions after ceding most of the coastal area of Dalmatia to Italy in treaties signed on 18 May 1941.

 By 25 June 1941, Poglavnik Ante Pavelić, the leader of the NDH, sent an envoy to Berlin to offer volunteers to serve on the Eastern Front.
 By 2 July of the same year, Hitler accepted the offer, and military units were formed under the supervision of two German army officers.